 top of page

-Inara Chayamiti is an award-winning Japanese-Brazilian documentary filmmaker and videomaker based in Braga (Portugal) who has been telling nonfiction stories for 15 years.
-Her works seek to encourage dialogue and to promote empathy through stories in which people are the protagonists of their own narratives.
+Inara Chayamiti is an award-winning Japanese-Brazilian documentary filmmaker and videomaker based in Braga (Portugal) who has been telling nonfiction stories for almost 20 years.
+She masters the various stages of audiovisual production, both technically and creatively, working as a director, producer, screenwriter, director of photography, editor, and impact producer.

 As a videojournalist, she worked at Folha de S. Paulo, the largest Brazilian newspaper, and at the publishing companies Globo and Abril.
-She received her degree in Journalism from the State University of Londrina, has a specialized degree in cinema from Anhembi Morumbi University and studied documentary filmmaking at UnionDocs, in New York.
-Moreover she also did courses focused on cinematography, impact documentary, script writing and entrepreneurship.
-She is currently enrolled in the Masters in Communication Sciences’ Audiovisual and Multimedia branch at the University of Minho.
+She received her degree in Journalism from the State University of Londrina (Brazil), has a specialized degree in cinema from Anhembi Morumbi University (Brazil), studied documentary at UnionDocs (USA) and is currently enrolled in the Masters in Audiovisual at the University of Minho (Portugal).

 Inara Chayamiti 2021-1.JPG